 One in every 59 children are diagnosed with Autism Spectrum Disorder (ASD), a developmental disorder that affects communication and behavior.
 As a part of Taylor University’s hands-on Autism Studies & Intervention minor, you can receive quality education and training to become a provider of autism services and treatment for all ages.

-This minor world be a great addition for students interested in careers in the mental health field—such as behavioral analysis, physical therapy, speech pathology, occupational therapy, health and hospital administration, and psychology.
+This minor is for students interested in careers in the mental health field—such as behavioral analysis, physical therapy, speech pathology, occupational therapy, health and hospital administration, and psychology.
 However, this minor can apply to areas beyond the social sciences.
 Compassionate students interested in education, business, music, Christian ministry, and art can add this minor to learn how best to interact with and advocate for people who have difficulty expressing themselves.
+Autism Studies & Intervention is also a strong foundation for going on to a graduate degree in autism studies.

 While early detection and intensive intervention treatment is critical for children with ASD, treatment can extend throughout a child’s whole life.
 Taylor’s Autism Studies curriculum addresses the development trajectory of a full life with ASD.
 From physical to sensory to psychological services, students in the Autism Studies program study the depth, breath, and co-occurring mental health, physiological, and social concerns for people with ASD.